 HTTP (Hypertext Transfer Protocol) or HLS Protocol

-HTTP is the most common protocol used in live streamers, also called HLS.
+HTTP is the most common protocol used by live streamers, also called HLS.
 In 2009, Apple introduced this protocol in its iOS devices, and since then, it has been used by many live streamers.
 An HLS live streaming protocol allows you to break down a video file into multiple small files to make a long story short, and then the server will then distribute these videos for playback.

 Since smart TVs, Android, and iOS support HLS, it’s one of the most popular protocols.